-Pain is definitely unpleasant and disruptive to our quality of life.
+Pain is an unpleasant and disruptive experience to our quality of life.
 The experience of pain occurs when there is stimuli in an area around the body communicating with our brain that we are hurt, injured, possibly tissue damages, fracture or tear.

 There are 2 classification of pain symptoms:

 Physiologically and Psychologically, despite of pain unpleasant stimuli it is also a protective and restrictive mechanism.
 This is to lower our risk of hurting ourselves and physiological damages from further aggravation through inflammation and nociceptive symptoms.

 Psychological pain is simply a state of mind and emotional instability of dealing with or feeling the lost, guilt, fear, angst, loneliness and helpless situation.